-Ambassador Micha Lawrence would like to retire.
-But the High Council has given her a new assignment.
-To complete it, she will need help from some old friends and some new ones.
+Ambassador Micha Lawrence was looking forward to retirement.
+But the High Council has called her for a difficult new assignment.
+She will need all her skills, her team, and help from some old friends to succeed.
 (Andy Taylor and the Little Rascals meet Jacqueline Chan in space.
 Good friends, good food, good times (and some bad guys) in our Local Neighborhood.)

 Ambassador Micha Lawrence is getting older and she knows it.
 She’s a teacher and a shrewd negotiator, an adept martial artist, linguist, and a keeper of the ancient arts.
 She keeps a few secrets, too.
 She’s thinking about retiring.
 She’d like to find someone to teach, really teach, everything she knows.
 She’d like to have more of a legacy than just another recorded archive.

 Micha enjoys her role and her position as a First Contact Ambassador.
 She’s doing what she always dreamed of doing.
 It took her years of hard work and some luck.
 She’s gotten used to skipping across star systems, arranging dinners with new friends on distant worlds, and handling all the negotiations behind the scenes.
 She is very good at finding creative solutions to difficult problems.
 She’s been successful.
 She is well-liked and respected.

 The High Council has given her a new assignment.
 She’s going to the Hyades Cluster with her team, a new ship, and a new captain to find out what the Olmeri are up to and negotiate a treaty with the Kora.
 She gets more than she hoped for in the treaty.
 Everyone celebrates.

 As they are leaving, they encounter the Olmeri.
 To protect the Kora, the Ambassador introduces herself to the Olmeri, making herself a target for their ire.
 They don’t like being outwitted and outmaneuvered.
 They really don’t like her.